t-pegors/image-labeler/README.md

 Give this class a folder location with all your images, use the class methods to add labels.  (for ML classification or general "Did I find what I was looking for?" questions.)

+Any images that error out on imread will be marked, and on save, will be removed from the csv file and moved to a "bad_images" folder.

 ### Define the Class:

 `c = Labels(path='YOUR_PATH_HERE')`